ItsZeusBro/BrassTacks/README.md

       {

-          from:{
-            //general object or structure from which to build },
+          transform: {
+            //this is a mapping translation schema pipeline that serves as the intermediate step or steps required to build a construct from a more general one

+          },

           to: {